 Below are the five best BCGs for a .300 Blackout, in our opinion.
 These are currently the top products on the market so far.
 While the list may be subject to change at any point between now and next year, we believe that one of these has the potential to be yours.

 Remember to read through each of these carefully, as they may have a feature or two that may check off a box on what you’re looking for in a BCG.
 With that in mind, let’s begin by taking a look at the best overall BCG on the market:

 Brownells - M16 Mil-spec MP/HPT BCG

-Obviously, we won’t forget the gas key that comes with this.
+Obviously, we can’t forget the gas key that comes with this.
 The bolt is machined from high-quality carpenter steel.
 In plain English, that’s a pretty tough piece of steel.
 After it’s machined, the Brownells’ product will undergo a series of tests.